 8. Foster Relationships with Influencers

-Instagram influencer marketing is gaining popularity for a reason.
+Instagram influencer strategy is gaining popularity for a reason.
 It is a more authentic kind of paid promotion.

 Working with influencers allows brands to put a human face to their brand while also introducing themselves to totally new audiences.
 Check out even big brands like Skechers rely on influencer relationships to promote their products.